grz0zrg/fsynth/client/data/md/quickstart.md

 ## Help

-- Click on the ? icon on the toolbar, many code snippets and informations are available
+- Click on the ? icon on the toolbar, many code snippets, interactive guides and informations are available
 - Checkout the [software documentation](https://www.fsynth.com/documentation)
 - Post on the [Fragment message board](https://quiet.fsynth.com)